Country

 The Spiritual Need in Mexico

-With a population of 194 million, Mexico is the 10th most-populous country in the world and the largest Spanish-speaking country.
-Roman Catholicism is the overwhelmingly predominant faith in Mexico—making the country the second-largest Catholic community in the world—but Catholicism is seeing a decline as more Mexicans join Protestant churches, Buddhism and Islam slowly gain influence due to immigration, or people increasingly profess no religious affinity at all.
+With a population of over 130 million, Mexico is the 10th most-populous country in the world and the largest Spanish-speaking country.
+Roman Catholicism is the overwhelmingly predominant faith in Mexico—making the country the second-largest Catholic community in the world.
+Catholicism, however, is seeing a decline as more Mexicans join Protestant churches, Buddhism and Islam gain influence due to immigration, or people increasingly profess no religious affinity at all.

-Mexico is experiencing unprecedented outbreaks of drug cartel-related violence, a rise in violent crime, corruption in nearly every sector of society, and great civil unrest.
-In Mexico City, which has 33 million residents, the situation is dire and many people are leaving the city in search of safety in more stable or prosperous areas of the country.
-At the same time, some locales like Tijuana have become spiritually calloused due to a revolving door of short-term missions workers from the United States.
-What is needed are sustainable, long-term, local church-centered ministries of biblical evangelism and disciple-making.
+Mexico is experiencing outbreaks of drug cartel-related violence, as well as a rise in crime and corruption in nearly every sector of society.
+Some areas have become spiritually calloused due to a revolving door of short-term mission workers from the United States.
+Sustainable, long-term, local church-centered ministries of biblical evangelism and disciple-making is what’s needed.

 Reaching Mexico’s youth with the gospel is of utmost importance.
-With their country facing a national crisis of insecurity and uncertainty, and violence and corruption shaping their perspective of society, they are questioning the traditions and religion of older generations.
+Facing areas of insecurity, violence, and corruption, they are re-examining the traditions and religion of previous generations.
 Young people in Mexico may be more open to accept the gospel as it offers hope for radical life change and eternal purpose.
 But many communities are without churches or leaders to tell them about new life through Christ.

 mexico missionaries